 Considering a prospective cloud adoption from a wider SaaS perspective empowers state & local agencies to quantify organizational wins realized far beyond the conventional IT procurement scope of infrastructure platform replacement.
 Through this wider lens, cloud adoption can be more accurately appraised as both, A) cost effective data security infrastructure and, B) an innovation engine that can be leveraged in strategic fashion to improve access to data and insights, streamline operational workflows, and fast-track the delivery of digital centric citizen services.

-To better understand how an agency specific SaaS implementation can help to make a more impactful organization-wide business case for cloud adoption, let’s examine a common implementation scenario: a SaaS Land Management System (LMS) for a local/municipal government agency.
+To better understand how an agency specific SaaS implementation can help to make a more impactful organization-wide business case for cloud adoption, let’s examine a common implementation scenario: a SaaS Permitting & Licensing System (PLS) for a local/municipal government agency.

-As true enterprise scale software solutions, modern Land Management Systems are sufficiently robust to enable the automation of both internal workflows and citizen services across a diverse range of activities including building, planning, engineering, permitting, inspections, code enforcement, and more.
+As true enterprise scale software solutions, modern Permitting & Licensing Systems are sufficiently robust to enable the automation of both internal workflows and citizen services across a diverse range of activities including building, planning, engineering, permitting, inspections, code enforcement, and more.
 The relatively deep footprint and organizational scope of these systems makes them exceptionally well suited to leverage the full capabilities of an accompanying cloud platform.
-As a result, quantifying the agency benefits from a considered LMS implementation can also help to identify many of the concurrent benefits derived from the underlying cloud implementation—whether the cloud implementation is organization wide or limited to the scope of your land management system alone.
+As a result, quantifying the agency benefits from a considered PLS implementation can also help to identify many of the concurrent benefits derived from the underlying cloud implementation—whether the cloud implementation is organization wide or limited to the scope of your permitting & licensing system alone.

-Compatible implementation benefits from cloud adoption supporting a SaaS LMS
+Compatible implementation benefits from cloud adoption supporting a SaaS PLS

 - This implementation scenario creates an information architecture designed to accommodate robust encryption and security while simultaneously supporting the delivery of data-driven process automation—to serve both internal workflows and external citizen services.
 Most importantly, the architecture is optimized for organization wide accessibility helping to break down the silos that often prevent improved efficiencies, scalability, and timely information exchange.